-The results of the consultation exercises indicated that within the SCQF Level 5 Freight Logistics Modern Apprenticeship:
+The results of the consultation exercises indicated that within the SCQF Level 6 Freight Logistics Modern Apprenticeship:

 - There should be a list of enhancements within the MA framework, not just optional outcomes.
 The enhancements should be a flexible list with a statement highlighting that if the providers wish to add to this list, they should first agree the enhancement with the employer and apprentices and then contact Lantra to confirm we are happy with this enhancement.
-Lantra will then contact IMI the Issuing Authority, to ask them to accept the enhancement when certificating the MA - The apprentice should achieve one enhancement within the Level 5 SCQF MA - The driving licence category C1 should be included within the list of enhancements as well as Driver CPC and Safe and fuel-efficient driver training - The off the job-the-training should be an average of 78 hours of the total time taken to complete the SCQF Level 5 MA - The SCQF Level 5 MA should remain at 12 months for completion - The ITC Core Skills, to help address the identified IT skills gap, should increase from SCQF Level 3 to Level 4 within this MA - The entry and progression section should remain unchanged and remain as flexible as possible - The industry did request that the apprentice should have employment within the sector before commencing the apprenticeship

-• It was also asked that we add to the recruitment section that if the apprentice is aged 18 and wishes to enrol on the Driving Goods Vehicle route, they should be either working towards or hold the Driver CPC training in order to achieve the correct driving licence category.
+Lantra will then contact IMI the Issuing Authority, to ask them to accept the enhancement when certificating the MA - The apprentice should achieve one enhancement within the SCQF Level 6 MA, if they have already completed SCQF Level 5 Freight Logistics MA, the apprentice completing the SCQF Level 6 Freight Logistics MA, must choose a different enhancement to the one completed at SCQF Level 5 - The driving licence categories C1, C and C+E should be included within the list of enhancements as well as Driver CPC and lone working and risk assessment - The off the job-the-training should be an average of 91 hours of the total time taken to complete the SCQF Level 6 MA - The SCQF Level 6 MA should remain at 12 months for completion - The ITC Core Skills, to help address identified IT skills gap, should increase from SCQF Level 4 to level 5 within this MA - The entry and progression section should remain unchanged and remain as flexible as possible - The industry did request that the apprentice should have employment within the sector before commencing the apprenticeship - It was also asked that we add to the recruitment section that if the apprentice is aged 18 and wishes to enrol on the Driving Goods Vehicle route, they should be either working towards or hold the Driver CPC training in order to achieve the correct driving licence category.